panjoel4/Python_for_Geoscientist-Pycon2020/README.md

 # Python for Geoscientist: Machine Learning and Beyond!
 This repository is the supplementary files from my latest talk at Python Conference 2020.
 I hope that you could playing around with the examples given on the talks.
-For the recording of the talk, I will also attach the link here once PyCon 2020 release the video online.
+The recording of the talk could be watched here: https://www.youtube.com/watch?v=XbGt4QXZ5Hs

 ![alt text](https://github.com/panjoel4/Python_for_Geoscientist-Pycon2020/blob/main/Images/pycon20.png?raw=true)